vtex-soft/texsupport.intlpress-cjjs/README.md

 The following files are given in the repository (or directly in `*.zip` archive):

-* `ipart.cls`, `ipart-layout-main.sty` - LaTeX style files designed for International Press journal articles.
+* `ipart.cls`, `ipart-layout-*.sty` - LaTeX style files designed for International Press journal articles.
   Please do not change them.
 These files are already loaded in the respective template files;
 * `imsart-number.bst`, `imsart-nameyear.bst` - suggested BibTeX[^1] related bibliography styles.
   If your bibliography is structured in BibTeX format, loading your `*.bib` file